Santeria and Voodoo

 The Afro-American folk religions emphasize magical practices designed to bring good luck to their devotees or harm to their enemies.
 Ceremonies often include the ritual sacrifice of animals.
-The religions worship the spirits of the dead, but the spirits given the names of Christian saints.
+The religions worship the spirits of the dead, but the spirits have been given the names of Christian saints.
 This blending of beliefs allowed the Africans to retain their native faith while appearing to convert to Christianity.

 Resources: